Teleperformance: Controversies

 Uber reported that it requested the following audit logs for its workers: monitoring to verify that only a hired employee is accessing data; that outsourced staff were not recording screen data on another device; and that no unauthorized person was near the computer.
 An Amazon spokesperson reported Amazon did not request additional monitoring for at-home workers.

-In Colombia, the union Utraclaro, affiliated to UNI Global Union, has organized Teleperformance Colombia employees, including moderators.
-In 2021, after the union submitted its demands for the company to protect freedom of association, Teleperformance filed a lawsuit against the union in a labor court, alleging Ultraclaro did not follow proper processes when ratifying its bargaining demands.
+In Colombia, the union Utraclaro, affiliated to UNI Global Union, has organized TP Colombia employees, including moderators.
+In 2021, after the union submitted its demands for the company to protect freedom of association, TP filed a lawsuit against the union in a labor court, alleging Ultraclaro did not follow proper processes when ratifying its bargaining demands.
 In November 2022, the Ministry of Labour launched an investigation into the company.
 After the announcement of the investigation, shares in the company dropped by 34%.
 In December 2022, the subsidiary received independent certification from Bureau Veritas on the "use and inclusion of the international standard ISO 26000 in the field of social responsibility within its operations in Colombia."

 In April and May 2023, the company signed a global framework agreement enabling workers in Colombia, Romania and Poland to unionize.
-The Ministry of Labor later closed their investigation into Teleperformance, without any findings against the company.
+The Ministry of Labor later closed their investigation into TP, without any findings against the company.

-In February 2024, Teleperformance received a certificate for diversity and inclusion management in Colombia from AENOR.
+In February 2024, TP received a certificate for diversity and inclusion management in Colombia from AENOR.

 Content moderation

-Teleperformance employs content moderators for platforms including TikTok, with moderators in Tunisia and Colombia, reviewing explicit content to remove it from the platform.
+TP employs content moderators for platforms including TikTok, with moderators in Tunisia and Colombia, reviewing explicit content to remove it from the platform.
 Its "Trust and Safety" branch and moderation program were launched in 2019.
-After an investigation by Forbes reported the company retained explicit material, Teleperformance and TikTok were criticized by the United States Senate Committee on Commerce and by shareholders.
+After an investigation by Forbes reported the company retained explicit material, TP and TikTok were criticized by the United States Senate Committee on Commerce and by shareholders.
 In November 2022, the company announced that it would exit "the highly egregious part of the trust and safety business."
 However, it reversed its decision in March 2023.
 In 2025, the company is discovered to operate content moderation for Meta in the Ghanaian capital of Accra, which faced criticism for poor working conditions, low pay, and mental health affects on moderators.

-Following the announcement, UNI Global Union released a statement, stating "we believe that Teleperformance's decision to re-enter full-service content moderation is a positive step."
+Following the announcement, UNI Global Union released a statement, stating "we believe that TP's decision to re-enter full-service content moderation is a positive step."